lplit/darewise-test/README.md

 - [`/k8s/base/`](./k8s/base/) with the building blocks for deployments
 - [`/k8s/overlays/{development, staging, production}`](./k8s/overlays/) with the
   specific configuration for each environment

+NOTE: Staging and production environments are not implemented.

 Deploy to kubernetes cluster in one command: